kichikuou/system3-sdl2/android/README.md

 ./gradlew build  # or ./gradlew installDebug if you have a connected device
 ```

-## How to use
+## Use
+### Basic Usage
-1. Create a ZIP file containing all the game files (`*.DAT`), and transfer it to your device.
+1. Create a ZIP file containing all the game files and BGM files (see [below](#preparing-a-zip) for details), and transfer it to your device.
-2. When you start the app, a file chooser opens.
-Select the zip file.
+2. Open the app.
+A list of installed games is displayed.
+Since nothing has been installed yet, only the "Install from ZIP" button is displayed.
+Tap it.
+3. Select the ZIP file you created in 1.
-3. The game starts.
+4. The game starts.
 Two-finger touch is treated as a right click.
-4. Game data persists in the app's internal storage.
-Use the device's Settings app if you want to clear it (eg. before installing another game).

-Note that this Android port is still incomplete; see below.

-## TODO
+### Preparing a ZIP
+- Include all `.DAT` files.
+- Music files (`.mp3`, `.ogg` or `.wav`) whose file names end with a number are recognized as BGM files.
+For example:
+  - `Track2.mp3`
-- Better launcher
+  - `15.ogg`
+  - `rance41_03.wav` (This shouldn't be `rance4103.wav`, because it would be treated as the 4103rd track)

+Note: This form of ZIP can be used in [Kichikuou on Web](http://kichikuou.github.io/web/) as well.

+### Miscellaneous
+- You can export / import saved files using the option menu of the game list.
+- To uninstall a game, long-tap the title in the game list.

+## Known Issues
+- MIDI sound is not supported.
+- Android versions older than 7.0 cannot handle ZIPs containing Shift-JIS file names.
+This is the case with some ZIPs distributed on [retroc.net](http://retropc.net/alice/).
+If you get the error "This type of ZIP is not supported.", unzip the ZIP file on your PC and re-archive it with a modern ZIP creation software.